archaicvirus/CraptorioUpdates/README.md

 imposed by the Tic-80 dev enviornment.
 This is the point obviously, (or perhaps not so obvious to some) however I do intend to add as many features and mechanics from the original as technically feasible.

+# Updates:
-# Update: Currently working on worldgen, and oregen systems
+- Currently working on worldgen, and oregen systems
 - Moved source code to private repo.
 I have put a lot of time and energy into this project, so I have to decided to take this step to protect my efforts while the project is development.
 The code will still be fully available, but only after initial release.
 I will then open the internal branch.
 - Will still post regular progress updates here